 Each year, gardeners keep a “weather-ear” out for predictions of that first hard frost.
-An early frost can stop the clock on plants before their time, long before you’re ready to say “goodbye” to your annual plants or even “sleep well” to your perennial plants.
+An early autumn frost can stop the clock on plants before their time, long before you’re ready to say “goodbye” to your annual plants or even “sleep well” to your perennial plants.
 On the flip side, a late killing frost in the spring can nip your hopes for emerging plants in the bud.

 One way to be aware of the coming frost dates is to check the average predicted frost dates for your area, but understand that these are only predictions!
 You can check those here by entering your zip code.

 How Frost Affects Plants